lacchain/david19-taskforce/docs/CONFINEMENT_FORM.md

 ## I RESPONSIBLY DECLARE THAT as by (date)*
 * I start quarantine

-## CONFINEMENT PREMISES DATA
+## LOCATION
-* Geolocation *

-(It will only be taken up to the second decimal of longitud and latitud, which is approximately equivalent to 1.1 km)
+* Geolocation * // (It will only be taken up to the second decimal of longitud and latitud, which is approximately equivalent to 1.1 km)